 You should contact the Course Organiser for the Major/Minor Subject if you need any information about the lecture arrangements, dissertations or examinations.

 The department in which you are taking your Major Subject will be designated as your "home" department.
-If your Major Subject comprises modules offered by more than one department, one of these departments will be assigned as the "home"; this will usually be the department in which you are doing your dissertation.
+If your Major Subject comprises modules offered by more than one department, one of these departments will be assigned as your "home"; this will usually be the department in which you are doing your dissertation.
 As an NST Part II BBS student you will have access to the same resources and support in your home department as single subject NST Part II students.

 The aim of the NST Part II Biological and Biomedical Sciences (NST Part II BBS) is to provide a rigorous and intellectually challenging alternative to a single biological Part II subject for third year Natural Scientists and Medical and Veterinary Science students.
 It allows students to maintain some breadth in their study at Part II rather than specialising in a single subject, and requires the submission of a dissertation rather than a practical laboratory-based research project.
 NST Part II BBS is therefore suited to Natural Science students who wish to pursue career paths in, for example, teaching, management or consultancy rather than those who wish to continue in a research career.
 It is also suited for Medical and Veterinary Science students who wish to remain in the Faculty of Biology as Part II, but who do not wish to take a single subject NST Part II.